Mavi Marmara: Why did Israel stop the Gaza flotilla?

 How did the international community react?

 There was widespread condemnation of the violence.
-The UN Security Council issued a statement calling for a "prompt, impartial, credible and transparent" inquiry into the raid.
+The UN Security Council issued a statement calling for a "prompt, impartial, credible and transparent" inquiry.

 UN Secretary General Ban Ki-moon urged Israel to lift the Gaza blockade.